 - set up costs to run an accounting system to charge tenants and collect substantial fees each quarter

-- the risk that potential clients may not want to sign long term heat supply contracts
+- risk that potential clients may not want to sign long term heat supply contracts

-- the risk that if some clients fail to meet their obligations over 25 years, others may need to contribute more
+- risk that if some fail to meet their obligations over 25 years, others may need to contribute more

 - many modern buildings need cooling as well as heating